Advice on gaining the most from any work experience placement.

 Once you have secured work experience, you should look to make the most of your time with the employer, whether it's for a week, the summer or a 12-month industrial placement.
 The experience gained varies by company so be sure to do your research, asking questions to find out typically what kind of work you will be doing.

-"Engineering companies often want to road test people, so you can get to work on some interesting projects," says Rebecca Austin, resourcing manager at TRW Automotive.
+"Engineering companies often want to road test people, so you can get to work on some interesting projects," says resourcing manager at TRW Automotive.
 "Small companies may not offer as much of a social scene but candidates are more likely to get an end-to-end experience.
-At bigger companies the placement scheme is likely to be more structured," she notes.
+At bigger companies the placement scheme is likely to be more structured."

 Also consider asking for someone to act as a mentor or supervisor so that you can gain feedback and ask questions about the job and about the industry in general.